Board of Directors

 Mark Guzzi

-Peacemeal Farm, Dixmont, MFFM Board Chair
+Peacemeal Farm, Dixmont, MFFM Board Vice Chair

 Mark Guzzi owns and operates Peacemeal Farm in Dixmont with his partner, Marcia Ferry.
 They grow MOFGA Certified Organic vegetables for sale at farmers’ markets in Orono, Belfast, Camden, Waterville, Bangor and at their farm stand in Dixmont.
 Mark and his two daughters enjoying a snack on the back of the truck.